h3-Open-BDEC/pyg_botan/README.md

 ## Dataset
 A small dataset for run test is attached in the directory named ``small_data`` in this repo.

-The full dataset is available from here until March, 2026.
+The full dataset is available from the following hyperlink until March, 2026.

      https://ipomoea-www.cc.u-tokyo.ac.jp/i29002/botan/public_dataset.tar.gz

 ## Pretrained models